In this 2-minute read:

 - What to do if you have received EIDL or other SBA money in 2020

-Pretty much every business under 500 employees in America is scrambling to apply through eligible lenders for a Paycheck Protection Program loan under the recently passed $2 trillion CARES act.
+Pretty much every business under 500 employees in America is scrambling to apply through eligible lenders for a Paycheck Protection Program first or second draw loan under the $2 trillion CARES act and subsequent renewals of funding.

-Understandably, the application process is a little confusing and a lot of business owners are asking “How do I determine my Average Monthly Payroll and/or my Loan Request Amount” when submitting a PPP loan application?
-Let’s see if we can shed some light on this important issue
+Understandably, the application process is a little confusing and a lot of business owners are asking “How do I determine my Average Monthly Payroll and/or my Loan Request Amount” when submitting a first or second draw PPP loan application?
+Let’s see if we can shed some light on this important issue.
+There are some changes for 2021 that can have a big impact on certain types of businesses, particularly those that fit into NAICS code 72.

 How do I calculate my Average Monthly Payroll for my Paycheck Protection Program loan application?